 Loyal customers are what keep the business’ revenue flowing and steady.
 In fact, 65% of a business’s transactions come from existing customers.
-Plus, it’s also cheaper for companies to market for retention purposes than acquiring a new customer.

 Having a group of loyal customers can benefit companies in various ways.
 Not only do they bring in more sales, but they also market the business on their behalf.